tmr08c/git_version_bumper/README.md

 ## Usage

-From within your Git repository you can run the gem using the `versionify`'s `bump` command in combination with a valid version bump type.
+From within your Git repository you can run the gem using the `versionify bump` command, in combination with a valid version bump type.

 ```
 versionify bump TYPE